INTO-CPS-Association/fmu-rabbitmq/docs/user-manual.rst

 ValueReference 8 - Look Ahead
     The maximum number of queue messages that should be considered on each processing.
     Does not cause blocking behaviour if less messages are available.

+ ValueReference 9 - Routing Key - system health data
+    Defines the Routing Key for the system health data messages

+Parameters with value reference 4 and 9 are used as a base to configure two different connections to the rabbitMQ server.
+The parameter with value reference 4 is used to create the connection through which content data is exchanged.
+In this context two channels are created with routing keys as follows: :code:`"${param4Value}_from_cosim"` and :code:`"${param4Value}_to_cosim"`.
+Content data to be sent to RMQFMU should be published to :code:`"${param4Value}_to_cosim"`, whereas RMQFMU publishes content data to :code:`"${param4Value}_from_cosim"`.
+Similarly for the paramter with value reference 9.
+Two channels are created with routing keys as follows: :code:`"${param9Value}_from_cosim"` and :code:`"${param9Value}_to_cosim"`.
+System health data to be sent to RMQFMU should be published to :code:`"${param9Value}_to_cosim"`, whereas RMQFMU publishes system health data to :code:`"${param9Value}_from_cosim"`.

+**NOTE: If no system health data is published to RMQFMU then the operation of the fmu will continue normally, however no information regarding system health will be outputted from RMQFMU.**

 A mapping of message data to FMU output is carried out via the name property of a :code:`ScalarVariable`.
 For example: :code:`<ScalarVariable name="level" valueReference="20" variability="continuous" causality="output"><Real /></ScalarVariable>` maps the value of the key :code:`level` within a message to the output with :code:`valueReference 20`.